GitHub

 Pages without hydration

-Omit hydrate and Pulse sends zero JavaScript to the browser — no runtime overhead, no hydration cost.
+Specs with no mutations, actions, or persist automatically get zero JavaScript — no runtime overhead, no hydration cost.
 This is the correct default for:

 • Documentation pages